patternfly/patternfly/src/patternfly/components/Progress/examples/Progress.md

 | `.pf-m-singleline` | `.pf-c-progress` | Modifies the progress component to exist on one row.
 If a measure is needed, use with `.pf-m-inside` or `.pf-m-outside`|
 | `.pf-m-success` | `.pf-c-progress` |  Changes the appearance of the progess component to indicate a success state. |
 | `.pf-m-danger` | `.pf-c-progress` |  Changes the appearance of the progess component to indicate a danger (failure) state. |

-If the status that displays with the bar is not a percentage, then the ARIA tag `aria-valuetext` should be used to provide this status to screen reader users.
-This is the only case when setting the `aria-valuemax` to a value other than "100" is recommended, given how different screen readers handle these attributes.